(44) Veni, vidi ... da Vinci?

 It is a commentary upon a biography of Leonardo by Giorgio Vasari from 1568, which is included in Goldschneider's book.

-On page 23 there was a note, a reference to a play on words:
+On page 23 there was a note in reference to a play on words:

 Here follows in the original text an epigram by Messer Giovan Battista Strozzi in praise of Leonardo: Vince costui pur solo Tutti altri, e vince Fidia e vince Apelle E tutto il lor vittorioso stuolo.